rsta2/minisynth/README.md

 * USB MIDI keyboard controller, USB PC keyboard or device with serial MIDI interface (at GPIO15, requires external circuit)
 * Standard USB mouse (if official touch screen is not used)
 * Headphones or amplifier (on the 3.5mm jack or via external I2S interface)

-The USB devices must not be removed or powered off while MiniSynth Pi is running.
-USB hot-plugging is not supported.

 MiniSynth Pi starts in about four seconds.
 It is controlled using the following GUI: